Legal

 customers ("Customers") and third parties, further

-the security and availability of Web Hosts Australia's network,
+promote the security and availability of Web Hosts

-or network device that is under Web Hosts Australia or each
+server or network device that is under Web Hosts Australia

-Customer's control and attached to Web Hosts Australia infrastructure
+or each Customer's control and attached to Web Hosts

-into each Customer's service agreement.
-Web Hosts Australia
+reference into each Customer's service agreement.
+Web Hosts

-reserves the right to amend this AUP from time to time,
+Australia reserves the right to amend this AUP from time to

-and a Customer's use of the Services after changes to the
+time, and a Customer's use of the Services after changes to

-AUP are posted on Web Hosts Australia's web site www.webhostsaustralia.com.au
+the AUP are posted on Web Hosts Australia's web site

 Customers are responsible for complying

-must take all reasonable steps to ensure that they, their
+Customers must take all reasonable steps to ensure that

 This AUP does not (a) obligate Web Hosts